Border Collie vs Bohemian Shepherd: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Border Collie and Bohemian Shepherd based on their distinct physical builds and metabolic profiles.
 Border Collie at Medium (30-55 lbs) needs caloric intake calibrated to their very high (2+ hours daily) activity level, while Bohemian Shepherd at Medium (37-60 lbs) requires nutrition matched to their high (1-2 hours daily) energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Border Collie's predisposition to Eye Conditions may require specialized dietary formulations, while Bohemian Shepherd may benefit from diets supporting Orthopedic Conditions.
+Border Collie's predisposition to Eye Conditions may require specialized dietary formulations, while Bohemian Shepherd may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements

 Habitat compatibility is a practical differentiator between Border Collie and Bohemian Shepherd.
-Border Collie requires crate space suited to a Medium (30-55 lbs) dog with very high (2+ hours daily) exercise demands and a affectionate, smart, energetic disposition.
+Border Collie requires crate space suited to a Medium (30-55 lbs) dog with very high (2+ hours daily) exercise demands and an affectionate, smart, energetic disposition.
 Bohemian Shepherd needs space accommodating their Medium (37-60 lbs) build, high (1-2 hours daily) activity needs, and friendly, intelligent, active behavioral style.
 Beyond the primary crate, consider exercise space: Border Collie needs substantial active space, while Bohemian Shepherd demands significant room for exercise.
 Noise levels, destructive potential, and territorial behavior patterns also differ between these two breeds and should factor into your housing assessment.

 Insurance and Health Coverage Comparison